jef4490/jef4490.github.io/_posts/2017-03-20-all_about_upvotes.markdown

 ![](https://s13.postimg.org/9slqoh3on/ezgif_3_a25e597e78.gif)

 Oh no!
 Even though their votes were distinct, the two users were looking at the same form.
 That’s not good.
-Let's try something like this to make sure they're each getting a unique form (and broadcasting this current use id over the WebSocket as well).
+Let's try something like this to make sure they're each getting a unique form (and broadcasting this current user id over the WebSocket as well).

 ![](https://i.imgur.com/uCUw2Uz.png)